inumella-sricharan/PPI-prediction-in-saccharomyces-cerevisiae/README.md

 |**Speed** : 10.0|**Prevent overlap** : True|
 |          |**Dissuade Hubs** : True|

 The dissuade hubs parameter helped in identifying key proteins that bridge the clusters.
-Also, some of these 'cluster bridging' proteins have a high pagerank score. <br>
+Also, some of these ***'cluster bridging'*** proteins have a high pagerank score. <br>
-proteins like YLR167W, YKR094C and YIL148W are among the cluster bridging proteins which have a high pagerank score.
+proteins like YLR167W, YKR094C and YIL148W are among the cluster bridging proteins which have a high pagerank score.<br><br>

 1) YLR167W (Mcm2-7 Complex Member): This protein is essential for DNA replication, which is fundamental to cell division and growth.
 Without the Mcm2-7 complex, cells cannot replicate their DNA properly, leading to issues in cell proliferation.
 2) YKR094C (Orc1-6 Complex Member): Similarly, this protein is vital for initiating DNA replication.
 The Origin Recognition Complex (ORC) is necessary to start the replication process, and without it, cells would fail to duplicate their DNA accurately, which could lead to cell death or malfunction.